First published in June, 2010,

 Tehillim

-Book of Psalms/Pocket
+Book of Psalms Pocket Edition

 The Artscroll Tehillim

-Book of Psalms With an Interlinear Translation, Schottenstein Edition, Artscroll (Hebrew Edition)
+Book of Psalms With an Interlinear Translation Schottenstein Edition, Artscroll (Hebrew Edition)

 Tehillim: Transliterated Linear - Seif Edition